Locations:

 Self-harm is often a misguided way of trying to cope with intense emotions.

-“Those who self-harm often view it as a form of release or a distraction from emotional pain,” says Dr. Eastman.
+“Those who self-harm often view it as a form of release or a distraction from emotional pain,” explains Dr. Eastman.
 “Some may feel emotionally numb and view self-harm as the only way they can feel anything.”

 NSSI also may be a form of communication — a cry for help in the hope that others will see their pain through the injuries and respond.